Johann Hattey

 He also carried out some unspecified works in Hegelgasse 6, not far from the Opera; in Schwarzspanierstrasse 20, right behind the Votivkirche and hotel Regina; in Karolinengasse 23, near Prinz Eugen-Strasse and the Belvedere; and in Börsegasse 2/4, where the Vienna Stock Exchange (Wiener Börse) is.

 He was a contemporary of Austrian architect Joseph Maria Olbrich (1867–1908), co-founder of the Vienna Secession artistic group which was founded in 1897 by Gustav Klimt (1862–1918), Josef Hoffmann, and Koloman Moser.
 It is quite likely that Hattey and Klimt met, as Hattey and Olbrich were both architects in the same city and in the same period of time, but there is no evidence of any such meeting.
 He and his family lived in Gersthoferstrasse 70, Vienna.

 He is mentioned in the 1925 book "Währing- Ein Heimatbuch des 18.
 Wiener Gemeindebezirkes".
 The photo in this page was taken by Ludwig Grillich (1855 – 21 May 1926).
 Some notables who appeared before his lens were Johann Strauss II, Johannes Brahms and Sigmund Freud.

 In December 2014 the Museum of the 18th District in Vienna (XVIII., Bezirksmuseum Währing, Währinger Straße 124) put on display, thanks to its director Doris Weis, a little section that acknowledges the work of Johann Hattey.

+In June 2024 the 18th District Museum of Vienna dedicated its quarterly magazine entirely to him.